Phlink/hello-world2/README.md

 # hello-world2

-demo
-new to github, working on K&R's C
+new to github, working on K&R's C hmmm